 - 4.1.
 The site benefits from numerous category A individual trees and groups of trees on the southern boundary of the agricultural field.
-These are T19, T20, T22, G27, G28 and G30 large, high-quality, characterful English oak with some hawthorn included in the group features.
+These are T19, T20, T22, G27, G28 and G30 large, high-quality, characterful pedunculate oak with some hawthorn included in the group features.
 G30 extends further into the site on the southwestern side of the group, and the group is growing immediately north of an old ditch. - 4.2.
 There are a number of high-quality category A features recorded alongside the indicative cable route on Maesmawr Road and Pound Farm Lane.
-This includes T10, a category A1 sycamore with a large stem diameter which was recorded as 'notable' in the Tree Survey Schedule, and T5, T6, G12, G13 and G17 consisting of various broadleaf species, including common beech, English oak, common ash and hybrid black poplar. - 4.3.
+This includes T10, a category A1 sycamore with a large stem diameter which was recorded as 'notable' in the Tree Survey Schedule, and T5, T6, G12, G13 and G17 consisting of various broadleaf species, including common beech, pedunculate oak, common ash and hybrid black poplar. - 4.3.
 A single category A group was recorded alongside the indicative cable route adjacent to the A473.
 This high-quality tree group, G2, is located north of the A473 and opposite the sub-station where the indicative cable route terminates.
-The RPA is almost entirely set back from the road. - 4.4.
-Root Protection Areas (RPAs) associated with some recorded features alongside the indicative cable route extend beneath the public highways.
+The Root Protection Area (RPA) is almost entirely set back from the road. - 4.4.
+RPAs associated with some recorded features alongside the indicative cable route extend beneath the public highways.
 These RPAs should be seen as notional; it is unlikely that the RPAs extend beneath the public highways to the extent which is displayed on the Tree Survey and Constraints Plan.
-It is more likely that the RPAs are in fact asymmetric and likely to extend further away from hard standing and toward less compacted ground which is better suited to root growth. - 4.5.
-Ancient Semi-Natural Woodlands (ASNW), W1, W2 and W3 have been recorded in the tree survey data.

-These category A2 features are located on either side of Pound Farm Lane on the indicative cable route.
+It is more likely that the RPAs are in fact asymmetric and likely to extend further away from hard standing and toward less compacted ground which is better suited to root growth.
+The likelihood of RPAs being asymmetric and extending away from public highways is further increased where arboricultural features are growing on ground significantly higher or lower than that of the adjacent highway.
+This is the case at various points on Maesmawr Road and Pound Farm Lane, for example around G14 G17. - 4.5.
+Ancient Semi-Natural Woodlands (ASNW), W1, W2 and W3 have been recorded in the tree survey data and are located on either side of Pound Farm Lane on the indicative cable route.
+These woodlands have been recorded as category A2 features owing to the ASNW designation assigned to them.
+Without the ASNW designation, these woodlands would be assigned a lower quality classification owing to their structural and physiological condition. - 4.6.
+A woodland is described as ASNW when it has persisted since at least the year 1600.
+Planning Policy Wales states that "ancient woodland, semi-natural woodlands, individual ancient, veteran and heritage trees and ancient hedgerows are irreplaceable natural resources, and have significant landscape, biodiversity and cultural value.
+Such trees, woodlands and hedgerows are to be afforded protection from development which would result in their loss or deterioration unless very exceptionally there are significant and clearly defined public benefits; this protection must prevent potentially damaging operations and their unnecessary loss.
+In the case of a site recorded on the Ancient Woodland Inventory, authorities should consider the advice of NRW..." (emphasis added).